skip to main content

 Pro tip: Tennis fans can listen to the Australian Open through ESPN Radio on SiriusXM and online via AO Radio.

-2025 Australian Open schedule
+2026 Australian Open TV schedule

 You can also visit the official Australian Open Tennis Draws page for a detailed look at individual matchups.